Eligibility & Qualification

 On the application, we ask you to disclose all of your household income (see below for one exception).
 We ask for all of your household income including non-cash income like food stamps and housing assistance because it helps us understand your monthly budget.

 However, not all income will count for eligibility purposes.
 To determine your eligibility, we only include cash income that we can reasonably expect to last at least three years.
-The source of your cash income does not matter, just its duration.
 Income can be from work, public assistance, retirement, child support, social security, or any other source of cash income.
 Income from employment is not required.
 For all income, you must submit sufficient documentation to verify that you receive it.

 In general, the following income does not count towards eligibility: